Martinique New York on Broadway, Curio Collection by Hilton: 32nd Street elevation

-On the 5th through 11th stories, most windows contain plain sills and are surrounded by eared terracotta frames.
-The 5th-story windows contain volutes above them, and the central 6th-story window is ornately decorated with shields and a pediment.
-Some of the 8th- and 10th-story windows contain balconettes.
-A Greek key molding runs above the 11th story.
-There are terracotta shells flanking the windows on the 12th and 13th stories; the 13th-story windows are also topped by double keystones and contain sills with volutes below them.
-Large brackets support a balcony on the 14th story.
-The windows on the 14th story are plain in design and are topped by a cornice with a stone balcony.
-The 15th story is within the mansard roof and contains projecting dormer windows, which are flanked by volutes and topped by finials.
+The shaft consists of the fifth through eleventh stories and is clad with ivory-colored brick and terracotta, which is rusticated in a manner emulating the limestone below.
+The fifth-story windows contain volutes above them, and their sills rest atop the fourth-story cornice.
+The central sixth-story window is ornately decorated with escutcheons (also described as shields) and a pediment.
+Some of the eighth- and tenth-story windows contain balconettes.
+A Greek key molding runs above the eleventh story.
+The rest of the windows contain plain sills and are surrounded by eared terracotta frames.

+There are terracotta shells or scallops flanking the windows on the twelfth and thirteenth stories; the bricks on these stories are laid in a diaper pattern.
+The windows on the thirteenth story contain balconettes and sills with volutes below them.
+Above the thirteenth-story windows are splayed brick lintels and keystones.
+Large brackets between the thirteenth-story windows support a balcony on the fourteenth story.
+The windows on the fourteenth story are plain in design and are topped by a cornice with a stone balcony.
+The fifteenth story is within the mansard roof and contains projecting dormer windows, which are flanked by volutes and topped by finials.
+The central dormers have pointed, curved pediments, and there are smaller, rectangular dormers flanking these; in addition, the sixteenth-story windows have segmental-arched dormers.
 The center section of the mansard contains a square tower, which rises above the roof and supports a water tank.
-There are round windows within this square tower.

-Other elevations
+This square tower has segmental-arched dormers on the seventeenth story and oculi on the eighteenth story.

+Broadway elevation

 At the corner of Broadway and 32nd Street is a one-bay-wide chamfered corner, which separates the Broadway and 32nd Street elevations.
-The three southern bays on Broadway were built as part of the 1911 expansion and are spaced widely, similar to the 32nd Street elevation.
+The three southern bays on Broadway were built as part of the 1910 expansion and are spaced widely, similar to the 32nd Street elevation.
 The three northern bays, constructed as part of the 1903 expansion, are more narrowly spaced and slightly project from the facade.
 The ground level contains storefronts and windows.

-Otherwise, the Broadway elevation is designed in a very similar manner to the outer bays of the 32nd Street elevation.
-The main differences are that, on the sixth story, the center window of the northern section is flanked by a pair of shields.
+The rest of the Broadway elevation is designed in a very similar manner to the outer bays of the 32nd Street elevation.
+On the sixth story, the center window of the northern section is flanked by a pair of escutcheons or shields.
+The fifteenth-story dormers in the northern three bays have curved pediments.
+Within the southern three bays, the fifteenth-story dormers have pointed curved or rectangular pediments, while the sixteenth-story dormers are segmentally arched.
 In addition, the roof is slightly asymmetrical, with a square tower rising from the northern section.
+At the corner with 32nd Street, there is a copper cartouche at the top of the facade.